IBM/IBM-function-webapp/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-banking-chatbot.svg?branch=master)](https://travis-ci.org/IBM/watson-banking-chatbot)
 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/527357940ca5e1027fbf945add3b15c4/badge.svg)

-# Use IBM cloud function to create an OAuth app with Angular
+# Use IBM cloud functions to create an OAuth app with Angular

-This code pattern shows how to write Angular web applications which use IBM cloud function actions to implement backend logic.
+This code pattern shows how to write Angular web applications which use IBM cloud functions actions to implement backend logic.
 Users need to log in with their Google accounts via OAuth.
-After this users can access IBM cloud function actions that have been protected via IBM cloud function API management.
+After this users can access IBM cloud functions actions that have been protected via IBM cloud functions API management.
 Through this exercise, users will get familiar with:
-* How to create IBM cloud function actions.
+* How to create IBM cloud functions actions.
 * How to setup Google OAuth access.

 ## Flow